Stop Spending Money on Plumbers! Do-it-yourself Address Your Home's Plumbing Issues

 Can I fix a plumbing problem myself?

-Yes, you can fix minor plumbing issues yourself, by learning basic DIY plumbing techniques.
+Yes, you are able to fix minor plumbing issues yourself by learning basic DIY plumbing techniques.

-You will need a few indispensable tools like a plunger, adjustable wrench pipe wrench Teflon tape, and a screwdriver.
+You’ll need some indispensable tools like an adjustable wrench, a plunger pipe wrench, Teflon tape, and an screwdriver.

 Is DIY plumbing safe?